bpangburn/swingset/SwingSet/readme.txt

 LICENSE
 ==============================================================================

-Copyright (c) 2003-2006, The Pangburn Company and Prasanth R. Pasala.
+Copyright (c) 2003-2012, The Pangburn Group and Prasanth R. Pasala.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without